diemonic1/Apps-buttons/README.md

 https://raw.githubusercontent.com/diemonic1/Millennium-apps-buttons/refs/heads/main/PUBLIC_ICONS/steamGridDB.png
 ```

-In the App Buttons Style.css file, you can change the styles and colors of the buttons as desired.
+In the TopButtonsStyle.css file, you can change the styles and colors of the buttons as desired.

 For example, this is my settings.json:
 ```
 {
-    "links": [
+    "top_buttons": [
         {
             "name": "Steam",
             "show_name": "false",